Mostafa-Elnabawy/Bank_campaign_analysis/README.md

 # [How to run] :
--- first create a virtual environment and install all the packages in the requirements.txt file in it using pip -- open jupter notebook to open the Full_EDA_and_analysis.ipynb
+-- first create a virtual environment and install all the packages in the requirements.txt file in it using pip -- open jupter notebook to open the Full_EDA_and_analysis.ipynb -- run all cells to load all graphs and visuals and see model results with conslusions.
 # [CREDITS] :
 ## The data analysis workshop book chapter 2.